eisental/RedstoneChips/circuitdocs/Multiplier.md

 title: multiplier
 ---

-Performs an arithmetic multiplication on any number of bit sets and outputs the result as a binary number.
+Performs an arithmetic multiplication on any number of input bit sets and outputs the result as a binary number.
 If an optional constant argument is added to the sign text, the IC will multiply the result by the constant.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/multiplier.java)